 Are there products that are NOT covered?

-Except as noted above, the policy does not cover ingestible products (anything to be eaten), especially drugs, pharmaceuticals, vitamins and supplements.
+Except as noted above, the policy does not cover ingestible products (anything to be eaten) and some products that could be handcrafted, including:

-What if I only make candles or cosmetics and not soap?
+What if I only make candles but not cosmetics or soap?

-To qualify for a Professional Membership (and thus the insurance) you must make and sell handcrafted soap.
+To qualify for a Professional Membership (and thus the insurance) you must make and sell handcrafted soap and/or cosmetics.
 It doesn't have to be any particular percentage of your total revenue, just so long as it is somewhere in your product line.
-Remember, however, that the other benefits of HSMG membership are geared towards soapmaking.
+Remember, however, that the other benefits of HSCG membership are geared towards soapmaking.

-If you don't make soap and don't want to add it to your product line, then you don't qualify for membership in the HSMG and will need to look elsewhere for product liability insurance.
+If you don't make soap or cosmetics and don't want to add it to your product line, then you don't qualify for membership in the HSCG and will need to look elsewhere for product liability insurance..